vprasp/telegram/README.md

+if the above not work then do this

 connect big pin to 12
 and small pin to 9
-if the above not work then run sudo python telegram2.py now put 'on' on your device to on the led and 'off' to off
+sudo python telegram2.py
+now put 'on' on your device to on the led and 'off' to off